LCOGT/banzai/docs/pylcogt/index.rst

 ================
 Full-frame master dark frames, scaled to the exposure time of the frame, are subtracted from all flat-field and science images.
 The most recent master dark frame is used.
 Often this is taken on the same day.
+If no dark frame exists for this instrument, the data will not be reduced and an exception will be raised.

 Master Flat Field Creation